Last Updated on March 30, 2023

 The History of Currituck Beach Lighthouse

-Ligthhouses are largely intertwined with the history of the Outer Banks, and that’s especially true regarding Currituck Beach Lighthouse.
-Here’s a breakdown of the lighthouse’s history:
+Lighthouses are largely intertwined with the history of the Outer Banks, and that’s especially true regarding Currituck Beach Lighthouse.
+Here are the most important things to know about Currituck lighthouse’s history:

 - Construction began on Currituck Beach Lighthouse in 1872, in response to the many shipwrecks occurring outside from view of other lighthouses.